Acton, Ontario: Geography

-The town's location was chosen because of the good source of water power from the Black Creek, and the flour mill established at the beginning is still in operation today, although its source of power has changed.
+The town's location was chosen because of the good source of water power from the Black Creek, and the flour mill established at the beginning is still in operation today, as part of Parrish & Heimbecker.
 It is also near the watershed between the Credit River and the Grand River which is just west of the urban area, where the Blue Springs Creek begins.
 Acton also has Fairy Lake at Prospect Park, which is the fairgrounds for the Acton Fall Fair every September.

+There was once a moraine south of Fairy Lake called Cobble Hill (for a time also known as Mount Campbell), which was high enough to afford panoramic views that were appreciated by local photographers.
+A gravel pit was established on it in the 19th century, and the top of the hill was lopped off in two stages: first to form a dam for one of the tannery's filtering beds, and secondly for helping to level off sections of road during the construction of Highway 25 in 1949.